GDMA 2.7.0 provides the following new features and updates:

 check_system_uptime.plplugin has been replaced with a version that will operate correctly on Solaris and AIX as well as Linux.

 As of this writing, that upgrade is included in the Linux GDMA builds, but it has not yet been verified in the current GDMA test builds for Solaris and AIX.

 diskplugin has been fixed to correctly report results for very large disk partitions (GroundWork issue GWMON-12081).

 As of this writing, that upgrade is not yet included in current AIX GDMA test builds.

 - Support for Jolokia (https://jolokia.org/) is included in the GDMA client.

 ‑‑gdma_protocol <gdma_protocol>installer parameter has been changed from "

-https".
+HTTP" to "HTTPS".
 Sites which use unattended-mode installs and have have previously allowed this option to default to

 httpwill need to add the option either on the command line or in the options file mentioned on the command line.